-- After section placement on blank slides, sections should be hematoxylin and eosin (H&E) stained to examine tissue morphology. - Use information from H&E staining to inform possible scoring to select the area of interest.
+- After section placement on blank slides, sections should be DAPI and hematoxylin and eosin (H&E) stained to examine tissue morphology. - Use the H&E staining to look for signs of over or underfixation and sampling artifacts.
+Use this information to determine if scoring is needed to select the area of interest.